This post may contain affiliate links. Please read our disclosure policy.

 Why This Recipe Works

-This blueberry hand pie recipe captures the deliciousness of a traditional blueberry pie in a portable, easy-to-eat package.
+This blueberry hand pies recipe gives you all the flavor of a classic pie in a flaky, easy-to-eat package.

 Ready to bake these delightful hand pies?
 Scroll down for the full recipe card and complete instructions.

-For more blueberry recipes, check out our Blueberry Dessert Category for more pies, muffins, scones, and more, including Blueberry Puff Pastry Danish, Blueberry Muffin Cookies, Sugar Coated Lemon Blueberry Cookies, Blueberry Yum Yum Dessert, and more!
+For more blueberry recipes, check out our Blueberry Dessert Category for more pies, muffins, scones, and more, including Easy Blueberry Pie (for a full-sized pie), Blueberry Puff Pastry Danish, Blueberry Crumb Pie, Blueberry Muffin Cookies, Sugar Coated Lemon Blueberry Cookies, Blueberry Yum Yum Dessert, and more!
+For more mini pie ideas, check out King Arthur’s Summer Mini Pies.

-Don’t forget to leave a star rating and share your photos on social media—tag us to show off your golden brown creations!
+Don't forget to leave a star rating and share your photos on social media-tag me to show off your golden brown creations!

 Recipe